CodethinkLabs/mustard/README.md

 Deprecation notice
 ==================
-The official repositoy for Mustard is now https://gitlab.com/trustable/mustard.
+The official repository for Mustard is now https://gitlab.com/trustable/mustard.
 Please use that version for all development.

 Mustard README